All Episodes

 Florida, I'm talking about the Senate now.

-How many of those seats can Republicans win John McLaughlin?
+How many of those seats can Republicans win, John McLaughlin?

-Uh, they could win them all.
+They can win them all.

-And I think they're gonna broaden the front in the field to Connecticut and Colorado, and uh and possibly, you know, surprise some Democrats where not only will they knock off the four Democrats who are in trouble in the battleground states, we may pick up a couple more.
+And I think they're going to broaden the front of the field to Connecticut and Colorado and possibly surprise some Democrats where not only will knock off the four Democrats who are in trouble in the battleground states, we may pick up a couple more because right now, if the Democrats don't change, we're going to have a wave election, and the Republicans are going to have both the Senate and the House.

 Last word, Matt.